 The Texas Digital Library is pleased to sponsor the formation of a Texas Archivematica Users Group for those institutions exploring or actively using Archivematica, an open source suite of tools for processing digital objects for long-term preservation.

-Drew Krewer, Digitization Services Coordinator at the University of Houston Libraries, is spearheading the formation of the group.
+Drew Krewer, ex-Digitization Services Coordinator at the University of Houston Libraries, spearheaded the formation of the group.
 Read on for more information about the group and how to join.